lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4/Section-4.md

 - ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS)
 - Has a port mapping feature to redirect to a dynamic port in ECS
 - In comparison, we’d need multiple Classic Load Balancer per application
+- ALB can be connected to multiple application
 - Check slide 89

 **Application Load Balancer (v2) Target Groups**